Paris museum brief

 Royal Louvre

 For the palace layer of the Louvre: ceiling, gold, royal collections and the sense that this museum was once a machine of power.
+Use it when you want architecture, not only paintings.

 Timed routes